[6 MIN READ]

-- Braces: Some braces may provide stability, and warmth or improve load and pressure distribution to improve function.
+- Braces: Some braces may provide stability or improve load and pressure distribution to improve function.
 There are different braces for different conditions, so guidance can be helpful.
 Generally, avoid wearing braces while sedentary as this can contribute to swelling or even blood clots.

-- Cortisone: These joint injections offer temporary relief, but multiple injections can damage your cartilage.
+- Cortisone joint injections offer temporary relief, but multiple injections can damage your cartilage.
 Limit cortisone shots and consider alternatives.

-- Viscosupplement: These joint injections are only covered by insurance for the knee joint.
+- Viscosupplement injections are only covered by insurance for the knee joint.
 They contain hyaluronic acid, a naturally occurring substance found in the fluid surrounding your joints.
 It can reduce swelling, relieve pain and improve joint function without harming your cartilage.

-- Platelet-rich plasma: This is the injection of a centrifuged component of your blood to improve the immune environment within the affected joint, decreasing pain and improving quality of life.
+- Platelet-rich plasma injections consist of a centrifuged component of your blood to improve the immune environment within the affected joint, decreasing pain and improving quality of life.

 Alternative medicine options